ZerosAndOnesLLC/OpenChat/ui/README.md

 5. Server broadcasts to all subscribed users
 6. UI updates in real-time

-### Reactions
+### Reactions (Mattermost-style)

+- Hover over a message to see the "+" button inline with reactions
-- Click emoji button on message to add reaction
+- Click "+" to open comprehensive emoji picker
-- Common emojis: 👍 ❤️ 😊 🎉 👏 🔥
-- Click existing reaction to remove
+- Click existing reaction to toggle (add/remove)
-- Reactions group by emoji with counts
+- Reactions display grouped by emoji with counts
+- Your reactions are highlighted in blue
+- Full emoji library with categories and search

 ## State Management